antigravities/cutiegen.js/README.md

 # cutiegen.js
-Compiles database.gen in Caffeine and other projects to JavaScript
+Compiles database.gen SQL statements in Caffeine and other projects to JavaScript